hcientist/OnlinePythonTutor/v3/docs/html-rendering.md

 # HTML rendering in Online Python Tutor

+[Warning: this doc hasn't been updated since 2013, so not sure how stale it is.]

 As of May 2013, Online Python Tutor contains an experimental magic `setHTML` function that lets your scripts render HTML to the canvas (and accompanying `setJS` and `setCSS` functions for JavaScript and CSS,